GeniusGaius/Retail-Sales-Analysis/README.md

 ---

-## Business Problem & Project Objective
+## Business Problem & Project Objectives

 The goal was to answer critical retail questions:
 - Who’s really spending?